veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 ### Animation is a Thing

 animate when in viewport. jQuery script, link to example.

+also link to css that animated hamburger menu above

 ### Mailing Lists Can Be Static